 Creating a plan for training is often an exercise in reverse engineering.
-This begins with the vision of the finished product and then slowly and methodically breaking it down to its key components.
-Once the vision is locked in, the true planning can begin.
+We frequently begin with a vision of the finished product, and then slowly and methodically break it down to its key components.
+Once the vision is set, the true planning can begin.

-Nexstar Network holds a conference once a year called Supermeeting.
-This is an event where speakers come to educate members in various aspects of their business.
-The crowd of members can easily number between 800 to 1,000 participants in addition to staff attending.
+Nexstar Network holds a conference once a year called Super Meeting.
+This is an event where speakers come to educate members of Nexstar about various aspects of their business.
+The crowd of members can easily number between 800 to 1,000 participants, in addition to staff attending.

-Would you be surprised to learn that the entire event, even the days leading up to the event, are planned to the minute?
-This plan is known as the Timing and Action Plan.
-It breaks out all the tasks and actions required and allocates resources (Nexstar Staff) to the right place at the right time.
-The end result is a one of a kind event for the members attending.
+Would you be surprised to learn that the entire event – even the week leading up to the event – is planned to the minute?
+The master plan breaks out all the tasks and actions required for each activity, and directs Nexstar staff to be at the right place at the right time.
+The end result is a seamless, one-of-a-kind event for the members attending.